-It’s easy to think of Shibuya as the center of Tokyo.
-It’s on the Yamanote line nestled between Harajuku and Ebisu and has everything you’ll ever need from karaoke rooms and subversive fashion boutiques to top-class restaurants and cool record stores.
+It is easy to think of Shibuya as the center of Tokyo.
+Known for its insanely busy “Shibuya Scramble” crossing where millions of people cross every day illuminated by neon and giant TV screens.
+It has everything you will ever need from karaoke rooms and subversive fashion boutiques to top-class restaurants and cool record stores.
 It’s the Tokyo you dream of and the Tokyo you desire.

 Comments from RISE Corp

 Shibuya is noisy, brash and chaotic.
 It is the place for you if you are not looking for solitude or a quiet moment, and want to make the most of urban life in Japan.
 Our customers tend to choose Shibuya as their home simply for fun, otherwise for the commuting convenience.
 It is a center of public transportations, JR Yamanote line nestled between Harajuku and Ebisu, on the metro Ginza, Hanzomon and Fukutoshin line which merges the Tokyu Toyoko line, you can go all over Tokyo and other prefectures.
 There is also a shuttle bus to Haneda and Narita airport from Shibuya.
 MAP

 While the center of Shibuya never sleeps, Jinnan and Kamiyamacho districts are more for living with a green atmosphere near Yoyogi Park.
 The apartments in Shibuya are mostly for singles with various prices and sizes.
 You can find from 18m2 studio to luxury high-rise condo with the concierge service.